celestiaorg/docs/nodes/celestia-app.md

 curl -L -O -s https://docs.celestia.org/celestia-app.sh && bash celestia-app.sh
 ```

-Follow the instructions in the terminal output to run and interact
+Follow the instructions in the terminal output to choose your installation
-with the binary.
+preferences.

 View [the script](https://github.com/celestiaorg/docs/tree/main/public/celestia-app.sh)
 to learn more about what it is doing.